ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. When prompted with "_Are you certain you wish to delete selected device(s)_", click **Yes**.

-1. Repeat the steps 4-5 above to remove the following devices:
+1. Repeat the steps 4-5 above to remove the sensor-thl-2001 device.

-    * sensor-thl-2001
-    * sensor-thl-2002
-    * sensor-thl-2003

 #### Task 3: Confirm that your devices have been deprovisioned